garyo/sea-surface-temp-viz/README.md

 just delete that file.
 It does process datasets in parallel using `asyncio` but to get all the global datasets since 1981 takes around 20 minutes on my machine.

+You can also use the included [prune-cache.py](./prune-cache.py) utility to prune out the most recent N days from the cache so those will be re-fetched on the next run.
+This is useful because sometimes the dataset's recent data is re-analyzed to fix data quality issues.
+The automatic updates of the images above are set to always re-fetch the most recent 90 days of data.